 Young readers will enjoy watching how Lee Kuan Yew’s political career unfolded over the years in comic-book style!
 Presenting in a light-hearted and attractive manner, Growing Up With Lee Kuan Yew offers a glimpse into Lee’s public and private life, including some of his childhood experiences, courtship moments and struggles as a politician, taking the reader on a journey through his life, from a boy to a man.

-Available at $21.90 from Popular and other major bookstores.
+Price: $21.90, available at Popular and other major bookstores.

 Our late MM Lee grew up in tumultuous times.
 As a kid in the 1920s, Harry spent his free time playing with spinning tops, marbles, kites and fighting fish.
 But he was a conscientious student too, and his hard work paid off with a scholarship to the prestigious Raffles College.